-Akamai Performance Highlights
+Akamai 2016 Performance Highlights

-Akamai has increased its revenue and improved its profitability in each of the past three fiscal years.
-In particular, revenue increased by 24% in 2014 as compared to 2013, and GAAP net income improved by 14% over the same periods.

-The charts below show our revenue and earnings per share, or EPS, calculated in accordance with generally accepted accounting principles in the United States, or GAAP, for those years.
+Akamai has increased its revenue in each of the past five fiscal years and has been profitable over that same period.
+The charts below show our revenue and net income, calculated in accordance with generally accepted accounting principles in the United States, or GAAP, for those years.

-Other performance highlights in 2014 include:
+Other performance highlights in 2016 include: